FATQ: How many day traders are making a steady, comfortable and consistent living just by day trading?

 If you’re emotionally balanced, willing to admit your shortcomings, willing to learn from your mistakes, and make preservation of your capital (the life blood of your trading existence), a priority, the profits will come with time IF you dedicate yourself to learning the craft.

-When I say dedicate, I mean putting in 10,000 hours or more.
-Most people run out of capital long before investing the time needed.
+When I say dedicate, I mean putting in 10,000 hours or more... ala Malcolm Gladwell.
+Most people run out of capital long before investing the time and attention needed to garner sufficient experience.

 So fix your question.
 Ask a better one to get a better answer.
 Focus less on how much money you can make and focus more on how much you could lose or might lose, and how you are going to control your risk… because you’ll have losses for sure, and they’re the only thing you can control in this business.